ulissigroup/vasp-interactive/README.md

 If you have an incompatible VASP build, consult your sysadmin or use VASP in container images.

+### `VaspInteractive` fails to parse VASP 5.4.x outputs

+As stated above, in some VASP 5 cases the support is minimal.
+Please ensure the flag `parse_vaspout=True` is set during the calculator initialization and `txt` parameter is neither `"-"` nor `None`, because the parsing of VASP raw output requires a real file on disk.

+### `VaspInteractive` hangs up forever after the first ionic step

+First, make sure the [compatibility test](#installation) passes.
+Please also disable any output redirection in the VASP command env variables.
+If you want to achieve something like `mpirun -n 16 vasp_std > vasp.out`, set the `txt` parameter of the calculator instead.

 ### "The OUTCAR and vasprun.xml outputs may be incomplete" warning

 In many cases user may see warnings like follows when `VaspInteractive` exits: